LabOrganism/ShavianLexicon/README.md

-# ShavianLexicon
+# Shavian Lexicon

-Listing accepted transliterations of English words from Latin to Shavian
+Listing accepted transliterations of English words from Latin to Shavian.